-Things To Do After Installing Ubuntu 21.10 & 20.04
+Better Things To Do After Installing Ubuntu 24.04

 - Bitwarden: Free and open source password manager that you can use to secure your login credentials on websites.

+- Cookies AutoDelete: Automatically clears cookies associated with the opened tab once you close it, which greatly secures your privacy.
+You should toggle the “Active mode” from the settings after installing it, and make sure to set the cleaning duration to “1 seconds”.

+- Swift Selection Search: Easily search the selected text across any search engine/website you want according to your own needs.

 If you care for privacy and security, then check the following list of privacy addons for Firefox.
-You may also check our other list about general useful addons for Firefox.
+You may also check our other list of general useful addons for Firefox.

 Things to Remove

-There are also some software which you may would like to remove from Ubuntu for many possible reasons, here’s how you can do it.
+There are also some software that you may would like to remove from Ubuntu for many possible reasons, here’s how you can do it.

 Remove Apport